(revealing the secret messages that God has sent us)”

 relying on numerical “cherry picked” samples, evoking in so doing an “appearance of scientificity” (by virtue of the “data driven” fallacy, according to which “data always speak for themselves”).

-We deal with it here, therefore, precisely to avoid falling into the same methodological errors in the management of large amounts of Big Data.
+We deal with it here, therefore, precisely to avoid falling into the same methodological errors when dealing with large amounts of data, as when performing Big Data analytics.

 Everything was already written in the Bible…